Things to see in Civic Center

-Civic Center in New York is the neighbourhood in Lower Manhattan where New York City Hall and other government buildings are located.
+There are several things to see in Civic Center in New York.
+It’s the neighbourhood in Lower Manhattan where New York City Hall and other government buildings are located.
 Civic Center is bordered to the west by Broadway and Tribeca, to the north by Chinatown and Worth Street, to the east by the East River, and the south by the Financial District.
 It is a stately neighbourhood, with many beautiful buildings in a classical style.

 Buildings in Civic Center